 - Reverse the tilt of your head and repeat the process with the other nostril.

 Amoxicillin, a type of penicillin, is the main antibiotic used for mild-to-moderate acute bacterial sinusitis, but due to bacterial resistance it has become less effective.
-Amoxicillin-clavulanate (Augmentin, generic) may be used as an alternative to amoxicillin for treating acute bacterial sinusitis in both children and adults, especially for patients with moderate-to-severe illness.
+Amoxicillin-clavulanate (Augmentin, generic) may be used as an alternative to amoxicillin.
 It is a type of penicillin that works against a wide spectrum of bacteria.

 - Upset stomach.

-- Certain drugs, including some over-the-counter medications, interact with antibiotics.
+- Interactions with certain drugs, including some over-the-counter medications.
 Inform your doctor of all medications you are taking and of any drug allergies.

 Corticosteroids that are available in nasal spray form and are approved for treating nasal allergy symptoms include: